R-A9/Theretalk/README.md

 There•talk aims to provide students at Theresian School of Cavite with a forum where they can freely express their inner ideas in a well-mannered manner while maintaining anonymity—enabling guidance counselors to monitor and assist pupils who need their assistance.

+There•talk does NOT disclose the name of the confessee, but rather hides them under an alias.
+It is only shared with the moderating guidance counselor.

-Built on PHP and MySQL.
+Project is built on PHP and MySQL.